 TSAT (TestSat-Lite) is a nanosatellite designed and built by engineering students at Taylor University in Upland.
 It is build on a double CubeSat form factor.

 In February 2012, TSAT was down-selected for a launch opportunity through the NASA ELaNa program.
-It has completed final pre-launch tests and is set to be delivered to NASA for launch in early 2014.
+It has completed final pre-launch tests and was delivered to NASA for launch in early 2014.

 |Type / Application:||Technology|